 I have not seen a guide for Zaugurz orcs and so I thought I would write some things up that I would have liked to have known before starting.
 Of course, the Zaugurz are very difficult to play.
 I would still maintain that a BN character is harder to level to legend, but at least once you are legend, life gets easier for a BN.
-There are friendly mobs and safe places.
-Life will never get any easier for a Zaugurz because every single mob outside of the Zaugurz caves is aggressive to you.
+For the high-level BN there are friendly mobs, safe places, and stores.
+Life will never get any easier for a Zaugurz because almost every single mob outside of the Zaugurz caves is aggressive to you.
 It will never get any easier because you are alone.
 Usually only already experienced players will make a Zaugurz orc, or a BN for that matter, but still I thought I would write some things up that can help a newer player make a Zaugurz character, hopefully without the frustration of a lot of deaths.
 I am not any great or experienced player, but I have made several Zaugurz orc characters, and so here is a brief introduction.

 As a Zaugurz, you have no mana, no mounts, no shops, and one rent place, that is the Zaugurz caves, also sometimes called ZOC.
 It is in general, the safest place for a Zaugurz.
 However if you are low on hps, or moves and players know it and know you are in the Zaugurz caves, they may just come for your pathetic life.